-It is intended for simulation users who wish to strengthen their understanding of the fundamentals of this technology.
+It is intended for simulation developers and users who wish to strengthen their understanding of the fundamentals of this technology.
 The emphasis of the course is on the mathematical description and physical understanding of the underlying equations.
 Though the emphasis of the course is not on the actual use of a simulator, the practical implications of many of the concepts will be discussed.
 The course is not credited to a Stanford University degree.

 - Conservation of mass, momentum and energy

 - Single-phase and multiphase flows

 - Discretization and gridding, stability and time step control

 - Solution of linear equations

 - Implicit and explicit solutions

 - Modeling vertical and horizontal wells

 WHO SHOULD ATTEND